 A Siphon Vent replaces the standard plumbing vent cap on your roof.

 How it works – The unique shape of a Siphon Vent draws air and gasses out of your tank.
-This prevents any tank odor from coming into your bathroom.
-A standard vent does not create this reverse air flow.
-Any vacuum created inside your RV by opening a vent or window can pull nasty air and gasses up through your toilet when you flush.
-It’s very unpleasant and stinks up your entire RV.
-The Siphon Vent will prevent that from happening.
+It prevents tank odors from venting into your bathroom.
+A standard vent can create a vacuum inside your waste tank when the toilet is flushed allowing nasty air and gasses to pass through your toilet.

 Siphon vents are inexpensive.
 You can buy one for just a few bucks.
-Here’s a link to the Siphon Vent on Amazon.
+Use this Amazon link to learn more about the Siphon Vent.

 Installing a Siphon Vent is easy.
-There’s no need to completely remove the existing vent.
 In most cases you can just pop the top off of the existing vent and replace it with a Siphon Vent.
-Seal it up with some marine grade adhesive and sealant and you’re good to go.
+Finally, seal it up with some marine grade adhesive and sealant.